-VisasInformation about visas can be found here.
-The rules are different depending on your country.
+VisasInformation about visas and rules depending on your country can be found here.

 Travelling to ZurichBy train: the main station (“Hauptbahnhof” or “HB”) is right in the center of the city.
 It offers direct connections from all major cities in Switzerland, including Basel, Bern, Lucerne, Geneva, Lugano, as well as Paris, Milano, Stuttgart and Munich.